alexander-95/fyp/report.md

 - xbox 360 kinect sensor
 - xbox one kinect sensor

-lack of research in asychronous stereo vision
+- lack of research in asychronous stereo vision

 - docs.opencv.org
 -

 ##4.The Problem
+- describe synchronous stereo vision
+- describe assumptions made with stereo vision
+- describe front and parallel cameras
+- finding the same object in both cameras

 ##5.The Solution